 Early retirement isn’t for everyone.
 But for those who do dream of it, it’s an idea that sounds very enticing.
 If you’re thinking that you’d rather not spend your sunset years toiling away at a 9-5 job, you have options.
 Just don’t give your notice until you’ve considered some of the following factors involved in granting yourself an early release from the workforce.

 Medicare doesn’t kick in until you’ve turned 65—but what are your options if you choose to retire early and are still years away from that age?
 If your current employer’s pension plan offers medical coverage, this is likely going to be your best option, as long as it’s affordable.
 But, if health care isn’t offered, or if it’s too expensive or is only offered for a short period of time, that’ll leave you uninsured until you’re eligible for Medicare.
-You may be eligible to get group health insurance as a paying member of the American Association Retired Persons (AARP).
-There’s also this: If you’re retiring within 18 months of your 65th birthday and your employer isn’t offering a retirement health care package, you could always pay for COBRA benefits to bridge the gap to Medicare coverage.
+If you’re retiring within 18 months of your 65th birthday and your employer isn’t offering a retirement health care package, you could always pay for COBRA benefits to bridge the gap to Medicare coverage.
 Needless to say, this is expensive, but it may be a better option than crossing your fingers and hoping you won’t get sick between now and then.

 Early retirement may be doable, as long as you’re willing to do the math and plan far in advance.
 Whether you’re 25 or 55, it’s never too early to start planning ahead.
 The sooner you do, the better chance you’ll have at spending your sunset years enjoying yourself instead of losing sleep over money.